tnagendran81/synthetic_data_gen/README.md

 ### Acknowledgments

-    OpenAI for providing the API with logprobs functionality Gradio for the intuitive web interface framework
+    OpenAI for providing the API
+    Gradio for the intuitive web interface framework

 ### Related Reading